The best wine bars in Porto

 portuguese food wine

-Capela Incomum is the port wine bar with the most unusual location as it is located in an old… abandoned chapel.
+Capela Incomum is the wine bar in Porto with the most unusual location as it is located in an old… abandoned chapel.
 True story!
 It is, therefore, a nice place to surprise our significant other 🙂

 Capela Incomum has a very short wine list but with some good wines (namely the Vinho Verde wines).
 There are also many tapas and they also serve beer and sangria, making it a very unpretentious and affordable place.